Demystifying Risk Analysis With Security Intelligence

-Editor’s Note: Over the next several months, we’re sharing excerpts from our new book, “The Threat Intelligence Handbook.”
-Here, we’re looking at the sixth chapter, “Threat Intelligence for Risk Analysis.”
-To read the full chapter, download your free copy of the handbook.
+Editor’s Note: Over the next several weeks, we’re sharing excerpts from the second edition of our popular book, “The Threat Intelligence Handbook: Moving Toward a Security Intelligence Program.”
+Here, we’re looking at chapter seven, “Threat Intelligence for Risk Analysis.”
+To read the entire chapter, download your free copy of the handbook.

 The International Organization for Standardization (ISO) gives a sharper definition — risk is “the effect of uncertainty on objectives.”
 Risks are the chances of external factors and circumstances pushing us off course.
 What the ISO’s definition makes clear is that risks, and therefore risk management, are ultimately a matter of odds.
 They’re measurable and quantifiable.
 We just have to know what metrics to focus on, what tools we need to measure those metrics, and how to construct the right narrative to effectively communicate our findings to decision makers.

 The problem is, people are generally not great at measuring risk.
 We have to battle through numerous cognitive biases that can cause us to poorly judge the likelihood of something happening, either by overestimating risks, causing us to act overly cautiously, or by barrelling ahead toward our goals without adequately considering the consequences of our actions.
 Defeating these impulses requires constructing an effective framework for action and reflection — one that you can follow consistently and improve over time.